Food Vendor Insurance: Cost, Coverage & Best Providers

 Food Vendor Insurance Policies & Coverage

-General liability and property are the two most common policies a food vendor will need.
-If the business has more than one employee, workers’ comp is likely required.
-If you’re transporting your equipment or operating a food truck, you’ll need commercial auto insurance.
-Depending on how the policy is structured, you may need inland marine coverage to provide first-party protection for your cart and equipment.
+General liability insurance and commercial property insurance are the two most common policies a food vendor will need.
+If the business has more than one employee, workers’ compensation is likely required.
+If you transport your equipment or operate a food truck, then you will need commercial auto insurance.
+Depending on how the policy is structured, you may need inland marine coverage to provide first-party protection for your cart or equipment.

 General Liability

-This is the most common type of policy a food vendor will need to purchase.
-The financial risk that liability poses to a business outweighs the cost of the policy.
-A general liability policy offers broad protection on claims for which your business is liable legally.
-This includes four categories: property damage, bodily injury, advertising injury, and reputational harm.
+General liability insurance is the most common type of policy a food vendor will need to purchase, and the financial risk a liability poses to a business outweighs the cost of the policy.
+A general liability policy offers broad protection on claims for which your business is legally liable.
+Most providers offer a general liability policy that has coverage in four categories: property damage, bodily injury, advertising injury, and reputational harm.

-Your food cart, equipment, and trailer costs money.
+Your food cart, equipment, and trailer cost money.
 If something happens to one of them, you not only are faced with the cost of repairing or replacing it but also the lost income while the item is not working.
-This is why you want to consider commercial property—it can provide coverage for your equipment.
-Coverage is usually on a named peril basis, meaning what happens to it has to be specified in the policy.
+This is why you want to consider commercial property insurance—it can provide coverage for your equipment.
+Policies are usually written on a named peril basis, meaning what happens to it has to be specified in the policy.
 Some named perils are:

 Most insurance companies offer what is called a BOP.
 This is a combination of liability and property insurance, with some additional coverage like lost business income.
 Some BOPs for food vendors come with equipment breakdown coverage.
 If not, then look for this endorsement, which can help repair or replace damaged equipment.